LibreCAD/docs/ref/widgets.rst

 ..
 See icon mapping a eof

+The lower portion of the dock shows a list of layers in the current drawing and are listed in alpha-numeric order.
+In the example above the layers are named "Layer01", "Layer02", and "Layer03".

 Icons to the left of each layer act on the layers individually.
 The layer operations are:

 .. csv-table::